Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 Autumn and Winter

-Whenever winter approaches, so would a period of the dormant stage.
+Whenever winter approaches, so does a period of the dormant stage.
 Chipmunks, on the other hand, do not hibernate throughout winter.

 They withdraw inside their tunnels and go into a dormant condition, relying on their food storage.